 Read more about paying fees and charges.

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
 Read more about additional costs

 The Faculty of Biological Sciences offer a range of scholarships for UK, EU and International students.
 Find out more about our scholarships

 In addition to providing subject-specific knowledge, we equip all our students with the best possible skills for future careers.
 All of our degrees have a strong emphasis on practical based teaching, small group teaching, online learning and problem solving.
 Throughout the degree, students gain a wide range of transferable skills which are highly valued by employers.
 Supported by the Leeds for Life scheme and their academic and personal tutor, students are ideally placed to focus on their personal development and make the most of their time at university.

 A Leeds biochemistry degree is much respected by employers from different walks of life, particularly given the analytical, technical and numeric properties of the programme.
 Our graduates have, for many years, experienced high employment rates and a high proportion quickly gain employment upon graduation.
-96% of our graduates are employed or in further study six months after graduation.
+96% of our graduates are employed or in further study six months after graduation (DLHE 2014/15).
 Our programmes enable graduates to obtain employment in scientific and non-scientific careers alike.
 We emphasise the development of 'transferable graduate skills' throughout our courses.